 So, while the use of organizational architecture is most often used to mean structure, it is structure itself that is poorly understood and underappreciated for the very real consequences that come with choices.

 The mistake of focusing on one aspect of the OTM Applied STAR Model

 When leaders fail to look at the big picture in organization design, they often opt to trifle with organizational charts.
 Org charts make up just one part of a management mechanism and reporting relationships — but they do not denote structure.
 Uninformed leaders default to this practice, assuming that is organization design.
 Rather, org charts play just one small part in the “organization architecture” or organization design equation — as evidenced in ON THE MARK’s Applied Star Model.

-So, what is organization architecture?
+So, what is organizational architecture?
 In general, many leaders narrowly use the term “architecture” when referring to org charts and organizing people around work.

-How OTM Shifts The Focus In Organization Design
+How OTM Shifts The Focus In Elements of Organization Design

 One major differentiating feature at ON THE MARK involves drawing the attention away from people to focus on the work.

 Too often, people grow overly fixated on the who rather than the what, why and how behind a company’s work.

 During our workshop phase, we tell clients: “Forget about people, and forget about yourselves.
 Talk about the work that must be done to provide value to your customers.”